 Installation Planning and Tips

-- Attach a monitor (not included) to the NVR using either a VGA or HDMI cable.
+- Connect a monitor to your recorder using the included HDMI cable.

-- Attach the power cord to the back of the NVR and plug into an outlet.
+- Connect the included power cord to the recorder and plug the other end into a standard household outlet.

-- Connect your cameras to the back of the NVR using the included 100’ Cat5e camera cables (the cables do not need to be fully uncoiled for this test).
-Push firmly until you hear a click.
+- Connect your cameras to the back of the recorder using the included 100’ Cat5e camera cables.

 - Once you confirm that all components are working, proceed with installation.